kernbread/finalProjectDistributedForNoel/README.md

 	To start running a client to connect and factorize numbers, run the following command: curran$ ./main_server/src/tcpclient 127.0.0.1 5050

-	<b>Ensure that you run start_servers.sh before starting slave nodes (otherwise, slave nodes won't be able to connect to coordinator)</b>
+	**Ensure that you run start_servers.sh before starting slave nodes (otherwise, slave nodes won't be able to connect to coordinator)**

 ### Stopping:
 	To stop the servers, run the following command: